AmericanRedCross/GeoWebServices/README.md

 	sudo npm install -g nodemon

 ### Create a settings.js file
-Specify IP, Ports, Passwords and other settings in settings.js.
+Specify IP, Ports, Passwords and other settings in a file called settings.js.
 An example has been provided - settings.js.example.
-This must be filled out with valid settings for the application to run.
+Settings.js must be filled out with valid settings for the application to run.

 ### Run
 	sudo forever start GeoWebServices.js